wisniewskikr/chrisblog-it-java-ee/architectures/gui/jsp/java-ee9-gui-jsp-helloworld-jsp-declaration-tags/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to use **JSP scriptlet** in a **GUI JSP Java** application with usage **Java EE 9** framework.
+The goal of this project is to present how to use **JSP declaration tags** in a **GUI JSP Java** application with usage **Java EE 9** framework.
 Application is deployed on **payara micro** in version 6.

-**JSP scriptlet** enables including multiple lines of Java code in JSP page.
-In this way a developer has direct access to Java objects in JSP pages.
+**JSP decalaration tag** enables declaring some Java method inside JSP page.
+Then this method can be used for instance in scriptlets.

 ##### Flow
 The following flow takes place in this project: